 Photograph of the place where the first waterwheel (sínia) was built.

-After the Arab occupation of Finca Es Cabàs, the period in which the current settlement of our agritourism began, the property passed into Christian hands.
+After the Muslim period of Finca Es Cabàs, the period in which the current settlement of our agritourism began, the property passed into Christian hands.
 The first records, since the reconquest of Mallorca in 1229, date from 1240, where Pere Sagristà and Guillem Pons appear as owners.
 Later the property was reunified, after several new divisions, with the purchase of all the land by Ramón de Berga.
 After this owner, several fragmentations followed.
 One of the families that deserves to be mentioned, among the successive acquisitions, is the Eimerit family, since in the 14th century they gave their name to the highest peak of the estate and current border with the Commune of Bunyola to the north (Puig de n'Eimerit, 666 m).

 In the 15th century the property was definitively reunified after the purchase by the Sureda family, future Marquises of Vivot, between 1491 and 1521.
 This family also acquired in 1482 the adjoining estate Son Sureda, located on the other side of the road, in front of Es Cabàs.
 On June 30, 1898 the Marquis of Vivot, of the Sureda family, sold Es Cabàs and Son Sureda to Manuel Salas Palmer, my great-great-grandfather, the first owner of our family saga.
 After his unexpected death, the same year of the purchase, both properties were inherited by his son Manuel Salas Sureda (1880-1942) who, in my opinion, together with the Arab contribution at the time of Abrahim Alfeluz, was the driving force behind a new agricultural reform of great importance and legacy.
 He built terraces in areas at risk of erosion due to rainfall, studying on the ground the advance of water during storms.
 He made extensive almond and carob tree plantations, and changed the model of agricultural management.
 Until then, since the Reconquest, the crops were exploited by tenant farmers who were dedicated to managing agricultural production, livestock and forestry.
 My great-grandfather directly assumed this function.
 As a testimony of his work remain the almond and carob tree fields, the countless terraces, a cistern for rainwater collection and cattle watering, a shed with fireplace and cistern for the peasants to rest during the working day and the plan of the farm that is preserved in the reception of the agritourism today.